Controlled-release fertiliser: Examples

 Most slow-release fertilizers are derivatives of urea, a straight fertilizer providing nitrogen.
 Isobutylidenediurea ("IBDU") and urea-formaldehyde slowly convert in the soil to urea, which is rapidly uptaken by plants.
 IBDU is a single compound with the formula (CH3)2CHCH(NHC(O)NH2)2 whereas the urea-formaldehydes consist of mixtures of the approximate formula (HOCH2NHC(O)NH)nCH2.

 Controlled release fertilizers are traditional fertilizers encapsulated in a shell that degrades at a specified rate.
 Sulfur is a typical encapsulation material.
 Other coated products use thermoplastics (and sometimes ethylene-vinyl acetate and surfactants, etc.) to produce diffusion-controlled release of urea or other fertilizers.
 "Reactive Layer Coating" can produce thinner, hence cheaper, membrane coatings by applying reactive monomers simultaneously to the soluble particles.
 "Multicote" is a process applying layers of low-cost fatty acid salts with a paraffin topcoat.
+Recently, biodegradable polymers as coatings for slow/controlled-release fertilizer have attracted interest for their potential to increase fertilizer/pesticide utilization efficiency and reduce negative environmental effects.